 Variety of financing options.
 Bank of America has lines of credit and term loans — all of which can be either secured or unsecured.
 This allows your business to find the right fit for its financing needs.

 Low rates.
-Bank of America’s starting interest rates are low and can go even lower if you are a Preferred Rewards member.
+Bank of America’s starting interest rates are low and can go even lower if you are a Preferred Rewards member or transfer qualifying funds to a Bank of America account.

 What we don't like

 Slow application process.
 Most loans require you to apply in person at a Bank of America branch or over the phone if you don’t already have a Bank of America Online Banking ID.
-For faster loans with online applications, you’ll need to look elsewhere.
+And bank loans typically take anywhere from a few days to several weeks to fully process.

 Charges origination or annual fees.
 Most loans charge an origination fee either as a percentage of the loan amount, such as 0.50 percent, or a fixed fee, like $150.
 Its business lines of credit also charge annual fees to keep the line open, which isn’t the case with some competitors.